celestiaorg/docs/developers/blobstream-rollups.md

 ## FAQ

-### Use the Celestia transaction hash to reference the rollup data
+### Should I use the Celestia transaction hash to reference the rollup data?

 This is asked a lot since it's the most intuitive way of referencing data.
 However, in Celestia, referencing the data using the transaction hash is not recommended.